 In this example the web application is uploaded from the current directory so make sure you have changed directory into the root of your web application.
 The

-snifftest on the commandline referrs to what you are calling the application, not the directory to deploy.
+sniffteston the commandline refers to what you are calling the application, not the directory to deploy.
 Also note that the webapplication is installed into the

 You will be prompted to answer a series of questions describing the execution environment and any additional services you need enabled (databases, etc).